ninsuo/symfony-quickstart/README.md

 It automatically manages which part of the menu should be considered as active, and has helpers to quickly add routes and submenus.

+- You can copy/paste FuzQuickStartBundle:Builder:Menu class and overwrite the menu block to define your own menus.